rahulkp220/Learning-Flutter/README.md

 #### IDE

-I personally have chosen VSCode to develop all my apps here.
-However, you may also choose android Studio for depending upon your liking.
+I will be using VSCode for developing all my flutter apps.
+However, you can also use Android Studio for the same as well.
 Here are the links to configure the IDEs.

 - [Android Studio](https://flutter.io/get-started/editor/#androidstudio)